Siddanagouda-B/Restaurant-Landing-Page/README.md

-# Restaurant-Landing-Page
+# Restaurant Landing Page

 The Restaurant Landing Page is a modern React-based project using Material-UI and React Icons for a sleek, responsive design.
 It ensures a visually appealing and interactive user experience, perfect for restaurants looking to establish a strong online presence.

-The Restaurant Landing Page is a modern React-based project using Material-UI and React Icons for a sleek, responsive design.
-It ensures a visually appealing and interactive user experience, perfect for restaurants looking to build a strong online presence.
- 22ac2fd (Resolved merge conflict in README.md)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).